 A Streetcorner Named Empathy

 When I’m standing on the corner sipping my first coffee of the day and chatting with friends, I feel relaxed and content.
 Paco usually feels comfortable here too, as it’s a familiar place and he knows that friends will stop to give him treats, or at least a friendly greeting.
-In some ways “the corner” is a little bit too familiar for Paco, but we’ll get to that in a moment.
+In some ways “the corner” is a little bit too familiar for Paco, but I’ll get to that in a moment.

 Sometimes my feelings on the corner are more complex.
 When I look across the street at the imposing glass windows of the Apple Store, I feel an odd mix of pride and embarrassment.
 I feel pride because it’s the store where I bought my first iPhone, my first Mac computer, my first iPad, and numerous other devices and gadgets that fascinate me to no end.
-I don’t work for Apple, but 25 years breathing the rarefied air of Silicon Valley has brainwashed me into believing that I’m part of a technology revolution, and that Apple devices are the badges of honor that my fellow revolutionaries and I wear on our sleeves to prove how valiantly we have fought.
+I don’t work for Apple, but 25 years breathing the rarefied air of Silicon Valley brainwashed me into believing that I’m part of a technology revolution, and that Apple devices are the badges of honor that my fellow revolutionaries and I wear on our sleeves to prove how valiantly we have fought.
 We fought against the men in suits, the tyrannical plutocrats who moved at a snail’s pace, even when it was obvious that the world needed disruption.
 We won the revolution, but we don’t seem to realize that we are the new aristocracy, and we’re just as obnoxious as the people we overthrew.

 I feel embarrassment when I see the Burlingame police officers stationed in front of the Apple store every day, because it reminds me of how privileged I am to be able to afford a new Apple device every few months.
 A couple years ago there was a series of robberies at the store, often during the day when the store was open.
 Shoplifters would come in and scoop up thousands of dollars of devices from the tables, cutting the security cords before running out the door.
 Since then there’s been a police SUV parked in front of the store with one or two officers on duty, every day.